 Serving Chateau Le Prieure with Wine, Food, Pairing Tips

-Chateau Le Prieure is best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised and grilled dishes.
-Chateau Le Prieure is also good when matched with Asian dishes, hearty fish courses like tuna, mushrooms and pasta.
+Chateau Le Prieure is best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, and grilled dishes.
+Chateau Le Prieure is also good when matched with Asian dishes, and hearty fish courses like tuna, mushrooms, and pasta.

 Château Le Prieure Wine Tasting Notes